Chuck Palahniuk: Reception and criticism

 The content of Palahniuk's works has been described as nihilistic.
 Palahniuk has rejected this label, stating that he is a romantic, and that his works are mistakenly seen as nihilistic because they express ideas that others do not believe in.

 Personal life

-As an adult, Palahniuk became a member of the rebellious Cacophony Society.
+As an adult, Palahniuk became a member of the Cacophony Society.
 He is a regular participant in their events, including the annual Santa Rampage (a public Christmas party involving pranks and drunkenness) in Portland, Oregon.
 His participation in the Society inspired some of the events in his writings, both fictional and non-fictional.

 In 2004, Palahniuk came out as gay after an interview with Karen Valby, a reporter for Entertainment Weekly.
-Falsely believing that he would be outed by Valby after confidentially referring to his male partner, he openly declared his homosexuality on his website.
-Once Valby's article was published with no indication of Palahniuk's homosexuality (as she had promised), he publicly apologized for having unfairly smeared and excoriated her on his blog on a false pretense: "I mis-represented, because I mis-remembered, some details about Karen's private life.
-I deeply regret doing that.
-It was something I did out of anger and fear, and it was something I did inaccurately, and something I wish I had not done."
+Believing he would be publicly outed by Valby after confidentially referring to his male partner, he disclosed his homosexuality online.
+The published article did not reference his sexual orientation, and he later issued a public apology.
 According to an interview with The Advocate in May 2008, he and his partner Mike live in a former church compound outside Vancouver, Washington.
-He and his partner have been together since the 1990s, having met while Palahniuk was working at Freightliner.
-He told one interviewer, "We both had these very blue-collar lives, and now our lives are completely different."
+They have been together since the 1990s, having met while Palahniuk was working at Freightliner.